 The bottom line is: if the Executor is aware of the deceased person’s wish not to be cremated, the Executor must comply.
 If the executor proceeds with a cremation, criminal penalties may apply.

 A person may also express a wish about organ donation in his or her Will.
 However, a Will is not the best place to express such a wish.
 It should be communicated to the deceased person’s family members prior to death as a direction in a Will may be found too late for organ donation to take place.
-Even if a person has registered a wish to donate organs on the national Donor Register or Driver Licence, it is necessary to discuss the decision with family members because their consent will still be required.
+Even if a person has registered a wish to donate organs on the national Donor Register, it is necessary to discuss the decision with family members because their consent will still be required.